 Vatican Museum Entrance & How To Get There

-The Vatican Museums, accessible from Viale Vaticano on the North side of the city state, hence, if you're visiting the Vatican Museum first, we would suggest the below route to reach the entrance.
+As mentioned before, the Vatican Museums are most easily accessible from Via Vaticano entrance on the North side of the city state, hence, if you're visiting the Vatican Museum first, we would suggest the below route to reach the entrance.

 If you're coming by bus to the Vatican Museums, your best bet it Bus No. 49 Look out for Viale Vaticano stop and hop off.
 You'll see the Vatican Museum's Arch right in front of you.